 One of the qualities we like best about Warbler’s Roost is the soundscape.
 There is no hum of traffic noise.
 Bird calls are clear and provide a sense of space.
 The off-seasons when tourists are not around are especially intriguing and allow time and space for uncovering hidden subtleties of the local wildlife and geophonic elements.

 Warbler’s Roost is expanding its artist residency program to include a Soundscape Retreat.
 This is a chance to explore the local soundscape of the Almaguin Highlands by making audio recordings, editing and analyzing those recordings, and composing with them.
 As well, participants will better appreciate the complexity of the natural soundscape through SOUNDwalking and listening exercises.

-Darren Copeland and his partner Nadene Thériault-Copeland are both past presidents of the Canadian Association for Sound Ecology.
-Darren and Nadene also co-run New Adventures in Sound Art, which has presented many works by leading soundscape artists in the fields of music, installation art, and new media and have also presented many sound art workshops and SOUNDwalks in order to help expand people’s awareness of the acoustic environment.
+Darren Copeland and his partner Nadene Thériault-Copeland are both past presidents of the Canadian Association for Sound Ecology and they currently direct New Adventures in Sound Art (NAISA) in South River.
+NAISA has presented many works by leading soundscape artists in the fields of music, installation art, and new media and have also presented many sound art workshops and SOUNDwalks in order to help expand people’s awareness of the acoustic environment.